Climbing | Hiking | Adventure

 If a challenge is your motivation; then Mt Kilimanjaro is beckoning your tenacity.
 One of the world’s 7 summits, Kilimanjaro is the tallest mountain in Africa.
 This massive 5,895 meter peak (19,341 ft) is quite the challenge, but with the right guide it is very conquerable.
 Our professional guides will lead you to the “Roof of Africa,” and Chacha Tours Africa will take care of all the logistics.
 Our incredible chef will make sure you have nutritious and delicious food to keep you full of energy on your five to seven day journey to the summit of Uhuru Peak.

 Chacha Tours Africa is your passport to the summit.
 Our Tanzanian porters are extremely hard working, high-spirited and will carry your many belongings up the mountain with ease.
-You will not go hungry as our amazing chef will make delicious and very nutritious food to keep you full of energy on your journey to the summit of Kilimanjaro.
 Our professional guides are incredibly friendly, energetic and will teach you all about the beautiful people of Tanzania as we slowly hike to the top of this incredible snow-capped mountain.
-You will rest easy because our guides and porters will take care of all the logistics.

 When is the best time of year to climb Kilimanjaro?